Executive Influence

 What you’ll learn

-• communicate with clarity and authority, not excess detail
+Communicate with clarity and authority rather than excess detail

 The conversations that shape priorities, decisions, and direction.

-• navigate difficult dynamics, pushback, and resistance calmly
+Navigate difficult dynamics, pushback, and resistance calmly and persuasively

 Who's Jane Anderson?